anoxtovo/snifix/README.md

 # snifix
-HTTP Raw Data Sniffer (Man In The Middle Python Script)
+HTTP Raw Data Sniffer (Man In The Middle Python Script) for Only Testing and Educational Purposes.